aimeeu/web-unified-docs/.github/PULL_REQUEST_TEMPLATE/nomad_pull_request_template.md

 <!--
 **Merge branch**

 Make sure you create your PR against the correct **base** branch.
-Refer to GitHub's Change the branch range and destination repository guide (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository) for how to select the base branch when creating a pull request.
+For instructions, refer to GitHub's **Change the branch range and destination repository guide** (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository).

 <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository" target=new>Change the branch range and destination repository guide</a>